Your Relationship Batting Average: Why .333 Might Be Hall of Fame Material

 About the Author

-Paul Janke is the founder of Silver Time Dating and the author of Silver Time Dating: A Godly Pathway to Love After 50.
+Paul Janke is the founder of Silver Time Dating and the author of Never Settle Again; Your Complete Guide to Lasting Love after 50.
 Drawing from his own journey as a widower, father, and seasoned coach, Paul helps Christian singles over 50 prepare for their “last, first date.”
 Through the SAFE and MAGIC frameworks, he equips believers to date with wisdom, purpose, and faith — learning how to step up to the plate with clarity and confidence in relationships.